Adel A. Mir P. Eng.|

 Vice President Sales Canada

 Dale joined Lincoln Electric in 1987 in the sales trainee program.
 Upon completion of the program he completed various sales assignments in Canada and the United States.
 He returned to Canada in 1998 as the District Manager for Alberta, Manitoba, and Saskatchewan.
 In 2003 he was promoted to the role of Vice President Sales.
 Dale has a Bachelor of Science in Engineering from the University of Manitoba, and MBA from Athabasca University, and has completed Lincoln Electric's International Business Development Program at Thunderbird University.
-He is registered as a Professional Engineer in Ontario and Alberta, and is registered as a CIM and FMA with the Canadian Securities Institute.
+He is registered as a Professional Engineer in Ontario and Alberta, is registered as an FMA with the Canadian Securities Institute, and is a past registrant as a CIM with the Canadian Securities Institute.

-Dale is currently the Chairman of the Suppliers Committee of the Canadian Welding Association (a division of the Canadian Welding Bureau), and a member of the Advisory Council of the Canadian Center for Welding and Joining at the University of Alberta.
+Dale is currently the Chairman of the Suppliers Committee of the Canadian Welding Association (a division of the Canadian Welding Bureau), a member of the Advisory Council of the Canadian Centre for Welding and Joining at the University of Alberta, a member of the Advisory Council of the Centre for Advanced Material Joining at the University of Waterloo, and is a member of the Business Leadership Advisory Council of the Faculty of Business at Athabasca University.

 General Manager Automation Division